 Comparing Verbs in Spanish and French

-Verbs in Spanish and French are totally different to English.
+Verbs in Spanish and French are totally different from English.
 If you just speak English, you’ll find verbs to be totally alien in both, and roughly equal in difficulty.
 Get to work!

 When comparing verbs between French and Spanish, you can’t just look at the infinitive of the verb.
 Sometimes those look totally different, but the everyday conjugation looks more similar.